 Family Counseling, Parent Training, Behavior Management in the Home

 The Missouri Association of School Psychologists has published a resource on Collaborative School Mental Health which highlight the integrative services of school counselors and school psychologists.

-- Speech-Language Pathologist: Supporting students in linguistic and metalinguistic foundations for those with disabilities and others who are at risk for school failure or are struggling in school settings, speech-language pathologists ensure that students receive services for language disorders, prevention of academic failure, and employ school-wide speech-language services.
-The American Speech-Language-Hearing Association highlights the roles and responsibilities of this student support occupation.
+Speech-Language Pathologist: Supporting students in linguistic and metalinguistic foundations for those with disabilities and others who are at risk for school failure or are struggling in school settings, speech-language pathologists ensure that students receive services for language disorders, prevention of academic failure, and employ school-wide speech-language services.
+The American Speech-Language-Hearing Association highlights the roles and responsibilities of Speech-Language Pathologists.

 Resource for Collaborative Efforts Between Principals/Administration and School Counselors

 In association with the American School Counselor Association (ASCA) and the National Association of Secondary School Principals (NASSP), the College Board’s National Office for School Counselor Advocacy (NOSCA) reviews the values of a principal-counselor relationship through their examples of relationships, surveys, and a published toolkit.